Arcevalis/LiTDoom/README.md

 # LiTDoom
-GZDoom only mod.
+AKA: Live Through Doom is a GZDoom only mod.
 Survival Horror, made by Grey_Wolf and the LiTDoom Team